rackerlabs/support-how-to/content/cloud-sites/enabling-raw-logging-for-a-cloud-sites-website.md

 -   Scroll down to **Website Features** section and click on the **Enable** hyperlink for Raw logs.

-NOTE: The log collection occurs at 12 AM Central Time every day.

-**Note: log files are purged after 6 days**
+**Note:** The log collection occurs at 12 AM Central Time every day.
+Log files are purged after 6 days.